exallium/ahart-dev-blog/media/entries/now.md

 # Reading
 * On a bit of a reading haitus until our little one is sleeping in his own room.
 * Current / Up Next
-  * "The Sunlit Man" by Brandon Sanderson
+  * "Wind and Truth" by Brandon Sanderson
-  * "The Will to Keep Winning" by Daigo Umehara
-  * "Doom Guy" by John Romero
+  * "Nexus" by Yuval Noah Harari
-* Looking forward to book 5 of the Stormlight Archives due out in November!
+  * "How to raise kids who aren't assholes" by Melinda Wenner Moyer
 # Writing
 * I'm not currently writing, due to time constraints elsewhere in life.
 * You're in the right place though!
 And if you want to keep tabs on whether I start again, please feel free to [susbscribe to my atom feed](https://www.ahart.dev/feed.atom)
 # Dreaming
-* My hope for 2024 is one of growth.
+* My hope for 2025 is one of growth.
   * Mental growth, and developing my growth mindset.
   * Family growth (not in number, but in that my children are happy and healthy)
-  * Financial growth, as we try to brace against rising interest rates and the like
+  * Financial growth, as we try to brace against... ya know...
   * Physical growth, as I hope to start eating better, not eating at night, and generally taking better care of myself.